welschmoor/instaclone-front/README.md

 - (done) fix edit caption icon (position absolute!)
 - hide Load more pictures button when there are only 4 pictures! (but I would need to .count() pictures for that because we don't know how many more are available)
 - (done) fix login/signup screen showing uneven change in color when changing theme (only Firefox)
-- does not work well on mobile, everything is wider than it should be. (probably min-width settings)
+- (done) does not work well on mobile, everything is wider than it should be. (probably min-width settings)
+- /hashtag and /search dont have any like handlers implemented!
+- icons are crooked after navbar thins
+- create a mirror-link on heroku just in case